 Table 2 manifests the mean and standard deviation of the scores of the sexual quality of life and Covid-19 anxiety and each of their dimensions in women of reproductive age during the Covid-19 crisis.
-Furthermore, the results revealed that 42.1% of the participants obtained the average SQOL-F score, while others high SQOL-F. obtained Moreover, a approximately 27.8% of the participants suffered from mild and others from slight anxietv.
+Furthermore, the results revealed that 42.1% of the participants obtained the average SQOL-F score, while others obtained a high SQOL-F. Moreover, approximately 27.8% of the participants suffered from mild and others from slight anxiety.